 柔道 jūdō?, meaning 'gentle or yielding way' is a modern martial art and Olympic sport.
 Judo develops self-discipline and respect for oneself and others.
 It provides the means for learning self-confidence, concentration, and leadership skills, as well as physical coordination, power, and flexibility.
 It develops complete body control, fine balance, and fast reflexive action.
 Judo is a fun sport, an art, a discipline, a recreational activity, a fitness programme, a means of self-defence or combat, and a way of life.The course is taught by Mike Pearce (2nd Dan) and supported by our own Mr Kealy (1st Dan).

 Shropshire and North Wales are blessed with some of the best mountain biking terrain in the UK.
 Each week, in all weathers, we ride these (downhill) trails.
 The riding is technical, challenging and great fun!
 This activity is aimed at the keen and committed mountain biker who already owns their own bike and equipment, although we do take some less experienced riders.
-If you do not have your own equipment and are interested, please contact Mr Kaye.

 This course will help you gain an understanding of how the development of musical instruments and media influenced popular culture and the creation of new music styles.
 If you have ever wondered how popular recorded masterpieces have been composed and recorded, then this maybe the course for you.
 This course leads to a qualification at AS level and is assessed by the production of three pieces of music, two prescribed by the exam board and one free choice of your own.
 In previous years pupils have chosen to record tracks by David Bowie, Jimi Hendrix, Jamie Cullum and John Mayer amongst others.